dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 ## *Feats*

 **Arsenal**: For each weapon in your inventory with an encumberance of at least 1, treat your valor as 1 higher for the purposes of ignoring encumberance penalties.
 Switching weapons is a free action.

+**Brigand**: All enemies drop a tiny amount of gold on death, depending on their tier.

 **Charge**: When moving while sprinting, you gain stacks of a buff which increases the damage modifier of the next melee attack you make.
 An attack benefiting from any number of these stacks increases its Cleave value by 1.
 You can accrue a number of these stacks up to your Valor.
 While fatigued, you do not take penalties to your combat stats.